List of Burger King products: Sliders

-International fast-food restaurant chain Burger King has sold a variety of sliders, or mini-sandwiches, since the 1980s.
+Burger King has sold a variety of sliders, or mini-sandwiches, since the 1980s.
 Burger Bundles was the first iteration, a set of three small hamburgers or cheeseburgers.
 These sandwiches were eventually replaced with a reformulated product called Burger Buddies that was sold in pairs.
 After a change in management in 2004, Burger Buddies were re-released as BK Burger Shots.
 The company has also sold several chicken and breakfast sandwich versions of these products.